simon-gardier/physics-simulation/README.md

     - Alternatively, press `Up`/`Down` to adjust initial speed, `Left`/`Right` to adjust the canon position to try and aim for the indicator.

 ## ⚡Electromagnetism
 - `field.py` : Simulation displaying the electrical field between electrical charges.
-Red is positive, Black is negative.
+Red is positive, Black is negative.<br>
 ![Field between two charges](/misc/field.png)
     - Press `Left-click` to add a positive charge.
     - Press `Right-click` to add a negative charge.
     - Press `Middle-click` to remove a charge.

 - `mobile_charge.py` : Simulation of the trajectory of a mobile negative charge between fixed charges.
-The potential and kinetic energy of the mobile charge and the mouse position are shown in the top left of the screen.
+The potential and kinetic energy of the mobile charge and the mouse position are shown in the top left of the screen.<br>
 ![Field between fixed and mobile charges](/misc/mobile_charge.png)
     - Press `Left-click` to add a positive charge.
     - Press `Right-click` to add a negative charge.
     - Press `Middle-click` to remove a charge.
     - Press `N` to place a mobile charge.

 - `cyclotron.py` : Simulation of the trajectory of a mobile positive charge in a [cyclotron](https://fr.wikipedia.org/wiki/Cyclotron).
-The magnetic field is facing outward from the screen.
+The magnetic field is facing outward from the screen.<br>
 ![Field between fixed and mobile charges](/misc/cyclotron.png)
     - Press `Up` to increase the vertical component of the electrical field.
     - Press `Down` to decrease the vertical component of the electrical field.